Lama-DCIpython/DjangoRest_tutorial/README.md

 <img height="250" src="https://github.com/Lama-DCIpython/DjangoRest_tutorial/blob/main/images/active_venv.png" width="250"/>\

 ## B. creating virtual environment in the terminal:
+You can also create the virtual environment manually in the terminal.
+It is useful to know how to do this for the case you are supposed to right a code without using Pycharm\
 1- Navigate to the directory in which you want to put your project (e.g` ~ `for your home or `~/PycharmProjects`)\
 2- `mkdir Django_tutorial`\
 3- `cd Django_tutorial`\